 - seeing a deer was worth 50

 - catching a leaf as it was falling was worth 100

 The boys had a blast, and didn’t even realize that we ran/walked over 3 miles.
 This could also be done as an “eye spy” game by heading out to a local trail or even around the neighborhood!

-Another way to make it fun, if you have three or more kids, would be a “leap frog” type game.
+Another way to make it fun, if you have three or more kids, would be a “leap frog” type of running game.